 “The road to hell is paved with good intentions.”

 My husband is the opposite.
 I got him set up on Instagram a while back, since his work buddies are on it.
 It never occurred to him to hit the “like” button on his friends’ posts.
-I would show him how to use it, watch him laugh at some funny picture, and scroll on.
+I would watch him laugh at some funny picture, and scroll on.
 No touch of a heart or a star.

 Also, he can take it or leave it.